Slovenia has 3 international airports (Ljubljana, Maribor, Portorož).

 Ljubljana (Jože Pučnik Airport) – main airport in Slovenia

 It is located about 26 km north of the capital city.
-You can catch a taxi, an airport shuttle, rent a car, or opt for our transfer options, depending on your travelling itinerary.
+You can catch a taxi, an airport shuttle, rent a car, or opt for our transfer options, depending on your traveling itinerary.

-The Ljubljana airport is the best option when travelling to Slovenia, particularly for visiting places in the central, north or north-western part of the country.
+The Ljubljana airport is the best option when traveling to Slovenia, particularly for visiting places in the central, north, or north-western part of the country.